DigitalRogues/FRDLivelyButton/Readme.md

-# FRDLivelyButton
+# FRDLivelyButton-Swift

-`FRDLivelyButton` is a simple UIButton subclass intended to be used inside a UIBarButtonItem, even though it can be used anywhere you can use a UIButton.
+`FRDLivelyButton-Swift` is a dirty and quick port of the original simple UIButton subclass intended to be used inside a UIBarButtonItem, even though it can be used anywhere you can use a UIButton.
 It is entirely Core Graphics driven, supports 5 common button types (menu, close, add, etc...) used in navigation bar, and will nicely animate any button type changes and touch events.